 |Applicants Submitting SAT scores||20%|

-Let's take a closer look at each of these factors to get a clearer idea of what Kentucky Wesleyan College offers and if it sounds like a good choice for you.
+Let's take a closer look at these areas to get a better view of what Kentucky Wesleyan College offers and if the college seems like the right college for you.

 It is moderately difficult to get into Kentucky Wesleyan College.
-Kentucky Wesleyan College admitted 67% of all applicants in 2021.
-Out of 996 applications received in 2021, 670 students were offered admission.
+The acceptance rate at Kentucky Wesleyan College is 67%.
+Out of 996 applications received in 2022, 670 students were offered admission.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.

 Check with Kentucky Wesleyan College directly, for information on any information on starting salaries for recent grads.

 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and support students.